-COLUMBUS, Georgia — Authorities say they've reached a settlement with a central Georgia hospital system to resolve allegations of false claims submitted to state and federal health care programs.
+COLUMBUS, Georgia — Authorities say they've reached a settlement with a west Georgia hospital system to resolve allegations of false claims submitted to state and federal health care programs.

 The Georgia attorney general's office and the U.S. attorney's office for the Middle District of Georgia announced Friday that Columbus Regional Hospital System has agreed to pay $25 million plus additional payments up to $10 million.
 They say Dr. Andrew Pippas agreed to pay $425,000.